Pluvie/ion/doc/API.md

 A `struct allocator` is a memory allocator and tracker.
 It is used to group together code objects that share the same **lifetime** across a program.

-Imagine a web request, a videogame frame or a UI screen: all these situations require many objects to be readily accessible from memory in order for the program to work correctly.
-However, these same objects may well not be required anymore when the situation changes: in case of the the web request because it is completed -- or the connection is closed, the videogame frame because the player has changed area, or the UI screen because a user interaction has changed the view.
+Imagine a web request, a videogame frame, or a UI screen: all these situations require many objects to be readily accessible from memory in order for the program to work correctly.
+However, these same objects may well not be required anymore when the situation changes: in case of the the web request because it is completed, the videogame frame because the player has changed area, or the UI screen because a user interaction has changed the view.

-So how can we manage all these objects and their required memory?
+So, how can we manage all these objects and their required memory?
 The standard approach of C programmers, and what it is still unfortunately taught in academia, is to use the `malloc` and `free` APIs to allocate, and eventually release, these objects.
 This requires the programmer to individually keep track of each object and remember when